seschneck/risk_archive_2023_1121/ema/manuscript/methods.md

 We trained all possible model configurations (i.e., <!--combination of -->algorithm, hyperparameter values, and resampling method) using 10-fold cross validation. <!--GEF suggest adding a 1-2 sentence description here--> Cross-validation folds were grouped by participant ID (i.e., participants in the held-in data set were not also in the held-out data set).

 **4. pre-processing**
-Generic (e.g., handling of missing data and zero-variance variables) and algorithmic-specific (e.g., dummy coding and normalization) pre-processing steps were estimated using held in data and applied to held out data<!--possibly reference supplement here-->.
+Generic (e.g., handling of missing data and zero-variance variables) and algorithmic-specific (e.g., dummy coding and normalization) pre-processing steps were estimated using held in data and applied to held out data<!--KW: possibly reference supplemental recipe code here-->.

 **5. selection** <!--GEF: if this subsection gets labeled, consider calling it performance metric?--> The best model configuration was selected <!--GEF: using cross-validation--> based on the primary performance metric of interest, area under the receiver operating characteristic curve (AUC ROC).

 **6. evaluation**
 We evaluated performance of our best model configuration by averaging the AUC ROC across the 10 held out folds.
-In addition to our primary performance metric, we report the average sensitivity, specificity, balanced accuracy, and positive predictive value (PPV) from all held out folds<!--cite source for these metrics - tidymodels reference or IAML-->.
+In addition to our primary performance metric, we report the average sensitivity, specificity, balanced accuracy, and positive predictive value (PPV) from all held out folds<!--KW: will cite source for these metrics - tidymodels reference or IAML-->.
 We also provide the ROC and Precision-Recall (PR) curves.

 **7. interpretability**
-We calculated Shapley Additive Explanations (SHAP) scores to provide a global (i.e., across participants) index of feature importance.<!--Not sure best spot for this section yet-->
+We calculated Shapley Additive Explanations (SHAP) scores to provide a global (i.e., across participants) index of feature importance.<!--KW: Not sure best spot for this section yet-->